 There is substantial evidence that low numeracy skills are associated with poor outcomes in employment, wages, health, social, emotional and behavioural difficulties, school exclusions, truancy and crime.

 The Elland Academy continues to promote numeracy throughout the whole academy so every student and every staff member has the opportunity to develop their numeracy skills and build on their confidence.

 We have a number of ongoing initiatives in place to encourage students to adopt a positive attitude towards maths and numeracy.

-- All students complete a numeracy audit on entry, which creates a detailed analysis of the numeracy gaps present for each student.
+- All students complete a baseline assessment on entry, which creates a detailed analysis of the gaps present for each student.
 This information is used to inform interventions, planning and key foci for numeracy.
 For key stage 3 pupils on an assessment placement, this allows them to return to their host schools with a greater confidence in mathematics having plugged any gaps they may have.
 For key stage 4 pupils this allows them to work through the GCSE curriculum with a greater confidence in their numeracy skills.

 - Numeracy is present in all subject areas across the curriculum.
 This gives students the opportunity to become confident at tackling maths in any context.

 - At The Elland Academy we use the online learning platform Hegarty Maths.
 Students are given the opportunity to access the learning platform in lessons or as homework to consolidate learning and to enable students to challenge themselves further.